Response Route HTTP(S)

 Value/Path

 The content of column Value/Path is inserted as a part with UTF-8 encoding.
 If you set the checkbox Is file, then it is inserted as a file part.
 If the prefix file: is used in column Value/Path, e.g. file:./webapps/root/upload/my.pdf, the file ./webapps/root/upload/my.pdf is loaded at runtime and inserted as a file part.
 You have to set checkbox Is file.
-You can also use the data of the Response with file:<http-data>.
-Please note that the "Encoding" column is then ignored and the encoding of the Response is used.
+You can also use the data of the Response Route with file:<http-data>.
+Please note that the Encoding column is then ignored and the encoding of the Response Route is used (→ see Content Settings).

 File name